4 Ways To Easily Embed Part Of A YouTube Video

 4. Snip With SnipSnip

-SnipSnip (see our review here) is a web-based tool that cuts a part of any video out and lets you easily share it using the shortened link:
+SnipSnip (no longer available) is a web-based tool that cuts a part of any video out and lets you easily share it using the shortened link:

 embed part of youtube video